shakacode/react_on_rails/README.md

 ## OPEN ISSUES
 1. Almost all the open issues are nice to haves like more tests.
-3. If you want to work on any of the open issues, please comment on the issue.
+2. If you want to work on any of the open issues, please comment on the issue.
 My team is mentoring anybody that's trying to help with the issues.
-4. Longer term, we hope to put in many conveniences into this gem, in terms of Webpack + Rails integration.
+3. Longer term, we hope to put in many conveniences into this gem, in terms of Webpack + Rails integration.
 We're open to suggestions.

 ## Links
 1. See https://github.com/shakacode/react-webpack-rails-tutorial/ for how to integrate it!
 2. http://www.railsonmaui.com/blog/2014/10/03/integrating-webpack-and-the-es6-transpiler-into-an-existing-rails-project/
 3. http://forum.shakacode.com
-4. Interested in consulting for a project using React and Rails, [email us! contact@shakacode.com](mailto: contact@shakacode.com)?
+4. If you're looking for consulting on a project using React and Rails, [email us! contact@shakacode.com](mailto: contact@shakacode.com)?
 You can first join our slack room for some free advice.
 5. We're looking for great developers that want to work with Rails + React with a distributed, worldwide team, for our own products, client work, and open source.
 [More info here](http://www.shakacode.com/about/index.html#work-with-us).